 - Loss of interest in social or other activities

 Adoptive parents can also experience postpartum depression.
 Research has shown that this often has to do with the unmet expectations that adoptive parents place on themselves or the child when the baby or child is placed in their home.

-Because the moods and behaviors of those affected change so drastically in a matter of weeks, it can place incredible concern or strain on the other partner.
+Because the moods and behaviors of those affected change drastically in weeks, it can place great concern or strain on the other partner.

 Having a newborn is difficult for couples under any circumstance.
-But the added stress of coping with postpartum depression can create a new set of struggles that many couples feel ill-equipped to handle.
+But the added stress of coping with postpartum depression can create a new set of struggles many couples feel ill-equipped to handle.

-Potential marriage problems that can arise during postpartum depression include:
+Potential marriage problems that can arise include:

 - A lack of communication between the couple